Time Magazine to accept crypto payments for digital subscriptions By Cointelegraph - Up News Info

 Time Magazine to accept crypto payments for digital subscriptions

-In partnership with Crypto.com, a leading digital currency platform, Time is now accepting one-time crypto payments for its 18-month digital subscription.
-Users who elect to pay with Crypto.org Coin, or CRO, will receive up to 10% cash back on their purchase.
+In partnership with Crypto.com, a leading digital currency platform, Time Magazine is now accepting one-time crypto payments for its 18-month digital subscription.
+Users who elect to pay with Crypto.org Coin (CRO) will receive up to 10% cash back on their purchase.
 The digital subscription is valued at $49.

 The option to pay with cryptocurrency is currently only available in the United States and Canada, with a global rollout scheduled for July 2021.